In this review, we’ll be having a close look at the

 There are two parts to this test.
 In the first test, I left it on auto to how well the iLoop system does and it did quite well picking up 96.3% of sand.
 With the second test, I put it on max and it was able to pick up 99.3% on average from the two tests.

 The Pure One S12 really shines when cleaning floors.
 It doesn’t matter if it’s hardwood or carpet – it gets the job done!
+If you want pro tips on cleaning hardwood surfaces, please click on this link for more information.

 You can save money by going with the cheaper Pure One S12 (that’s without the plus) because the torque drive power brush is capable of cleaning hard floors well.